Floriannue/CORApy/readme.md

   import function
   function(object)
  ```
+ Methods  should in most cases import the class they are port of at the top of the file.
 - Always provide a full translation and no simplified version that is missing features
 - Treat everything as modules.
 For example, to execute `cora_python/folder/func.py`, use:
  ```powershell